Pray4Lovee/pezkuwi-sdk/substrate/frame/staking-async/runtimes/papi-tests/README.md

   **Why is this needed**?
 Because in ZN, our test relay chain is running with usually a set of known validators run by ZN (often alice and bob).
 If AH sends us back a validator set that contains a large new validator set, the setup will break.
-As seen in the next section, a number of runtime presets are designed to generate large validator/nominator sets to mimic the behavior of Polkadot and Kusama.
+As seen in the next section, a number of runtime presets are designed to generate large validator/nominator sets to mimic the behavior of PezkuwiChain and Kusama.
 We thereofre must use this hack in such cases.
 - If set to `false`, it will use the new validator set.